I think my student might be autistic. Should I say something?

 Are you a provider looking for ways to help foster acceptance of neurodiversity?
 Check out the Therapist Neurodiversity Collective.

-Speechy Things has put together a collection of autism handouts that celebrate neurodiversity while explaining important topics, such as echolalia, stimming, and eye contact.
-She consulted with autistic adults to put together a sensitive and informative set of resources for providers and families.
+I have put together a collection of neurodiversity handouts that celebrate neurodiversity while explaining important topics, such as echolalia, stimming, and eye contact.
+I consulted with autistic adults to put together a sensitive and informative set of resources for providers and families.

 If you’re looking for a free handout that explains autism in a parent-friendly manner, check here.